Through the Blue

 — THE GREEK —

-Close to the White Tower is The Greek – our recommended starting (or ending) point for an itinerary incorporating the New Waterfront walk.
+Close to the White Tower is The Greek – our recommended starting (or ending) point for an itinerary including the New Waterfront walk.
 A down-to-earth eatery that sits in an intersection with tables spilling into a spacious sidewalk, there’s a feeling of space here that escapes most restaurants packed into narrow city streets.
 Serving a spread of traditional meze favourites (including seafood options), taverna child staples like bifteki (beef burgers) with fries, zucchini fries, calamari, and shrimp pasta are also on the menu.

 The Greek Taverna in Thessaloniki